Welcome to today's edition of the Rush 24-7 podcast.

 Private sector businesses, particularly small businesses, do not have pools of money, stashes of money in a back room that they can just, oh, okay, want me to pay another couple bucks.

-They're gonna have to fire some people.
+They're going to have to fire some people.

 Well, I guess it depends upon where you live.